 An unearned premium reserve is made for the amount of premium not yet earned at the balance sheet date.
-Unearned premium reserves are calculated using the 1/365th method based on the gross premiums written less return premiums and reinsurance premiums and 25% method for marine cargo business.
+Net unearned premium reserves are calculated using the 1/365th method based on the gross premiums written less return premiums and 25% method for marine cargo business.